-A dosage of XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily is not recommended for the treatment of RA or PsA [see Dosage and Administration (2.2)].
+A dosage of XELJANZ 10 mg twice daily or weight-based equivalent twice daily, or XELJANZ XR 22 mg once daily is not recommended for the treatment of RA, PsA, or pcJIA [see Dosage and Administration (2.2)].

 In a long-term extension study in patients with UC, four cases of pulmonary embolism were reported in patients taking XELJANZ 10 mg twice daily, including one death in a patient with advanced cancer.